Sensabg/Qchecker/README.md

 * The extension uses the chrome.runtime API to communicate between the background script and the popup script.
 * Uses the chrome.windows API to open the popup in a new window.
 * The background script fetches DNS records from the Google DNS API and sends the response to the popup script.
-* The popup script displays the DNS records in a table format and contructs URLs for DNSWatch and WHOIS based on the searched input per click of the buttons.
+* The popup script displays the DNS records in a table format and constructs URLs for DNSWatch and WHOIS based on the searched input per click of the buttons.
 * Requires the "activeTab" and "storage" permissions to function.

 <hr>